Pemetrexed and cisplatin chemotherapy

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This section is based on our pemetrexed and cisplatin fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using a number of reliable sources, including:

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.